RutgersCSSystems/KLOC/README.md

 ```

-### Compiling all kernel shared libraries, and applications
+### Compiling libraries and applications

-We have an installation script to do this, which works on the Ubuntu machines.
+More applications to be added.
+Currently, the script only supports debian packages.

 ```
 scripts/set_appbench.sh